You know how bad it is. But the DWP only sees what's on the form.

 “I struggle with cooking.
 It takes me ages and I've left the hob on before.”

-What PIP NAV helps you say instead
+What PIP Nav helps you say instead

 “Most days I cannot cook a simple meal safely without someone nearby.
 I get distracted and lose track of what I'm doing — I've left the hob on more than once.
 Even a basic meal takes much longer than it should because I have to keep stopping to check things.
 On the days nobody is around to help, I usually end up eating cereal or toast because it isn't safe for me to use the cooker on my own.”